vickyli1015/Recipe_Steps_Prediction/README.md

 <!-- #region -->
 by Vicky Li: <yil164@ucsd.edu>

-Our exploratory data analysis on this dataset can be found [here](https://vickyli1015.github.io/Recipes-Rating-Analysis/).
+Our exploratory data analysis (EDA) on this dataset can be found [here](https://vickyli1015.github.io/Recipes-Rating-Analysis/).

 # Framing the Problem